rogerboesch/vectrex-dev/README.md

 ### How to install VectreC

 - Download this repository
-- Execute install-vectrec.sh from terminal if you are on macOS or Linux
+- Execute install-vectrec.sh from command line if you are on macOS or Linux
-- Execute install-vectrec.bat from terminal if you are on Windows (coming soon)
+- Execute install-vectrec.bat from DOS Console if you are on Windows (coming soon)

 ### How to build VectreC from source

-If you're platform is not yet suported then use the follwing commands to build it for macOS or Linux
+If you're platform is not yet supported then use the follwing commands to build it for macOS or Linux

 ```bash
 $ curl -O https://raw.githubusercontent.com/rogerboesch/vectrex-dev/master/vectrec/make-vectrec.sh